| Feature | Grifin The original spend-to-own app | Slyce Flat $9.99/mo spend-to-own |

 Per-spend mechanic | Buys fractional shares of the merchant on every linked-card swipe | Same — fractional buy of the merchant per qualifying purchase |

-Mobile app maturity | Multi-year operating history, polished UI | Pre-launch |
+Mobile app | Multi-year operating history | Modern, mobile-first — but pre-launch |

 SIPC coverage | Up to $500K via clearing broker (standard) | Up to $500K via clearing broker (standard) |